South Luangwa National Park, Zambia

 Norman Carr brought his children up in the bush and Kapani Lodge continues that legacy.
 As well as treats such as a pool and nannies to baby sit, the camp offers a full Lion Cubs children's program, so youngsters can learn how to use and protect plants, to track and identify animals, to stargaze and to tell stories around the campfire.
 Staff will also take them into nearby villages where they can play football, try out local dialects, make clay pots, drum, and even take part in school lessons, should they fancy.
 Additional nights can be arranged in river camps for children aged 8 to 12, and in remote wilderness walking camps for the over-12s.

 A thatched building in the center of this luxury safari lodge houses the lounge and library.
-It is pleasantly cool in the hot weather and warm and cozy in the cooler months with an open fire.
+It is pleasantly cool in the hot weather and warm and cosy in the cooler months with an open fire.
 There is a secluded swimming pool to relax around between safaris and a well stocked gift shop with many locally produced crafts.

 Kapani Lodge offers a wide range of activities such as game viewing in vehicles or on foot with expert guides who are longing to share their knowledge with you.
 There are also cultural trips to a nearby village and the local school which Kapani is heavily involved with.
 During the 'green season' safaris can be taken by boat on the Luangwa River or guests may tailor trips to suit themselves perhaps combining one or two of the above options.